jakebeamish/CTFL/State Transition Testing.md

 >
 > A test case based on a state transition diagram or state table is usually represented as a sequence of events, which results in a sequence of state changes (and actions, if needed).
 One test case may, and usually will, cover several transitions between states.
 >
-> There exist many [[coverage]] criteria for state transition testing.
+> There exist many [Coverage](Coverage.md) criteria for state transition testing.
 This syllabus discusses three of them.
 >
 > In **all states coverage**, the coverage items are the states.
 To achieve 100% all states coverage, test cases must ensure that all the states are visited.
 Coverage is measured as the number of visited states divided by the total number of states, and is expressed as a percentage.
 >